EbrahimKaram/DISCORD_SIGGRAPH/README.md

 `.\bot-env\Scripts\activate.bat`
 In PowerShell
 `.\bot-env\Scripts\activate.ps1`
-then install the packages from requirements.txt as such `pip install -r /path/to/requirements.txt`
+then install the packages from requirements.txt as such (the below is for powershell) `pip install -r .\requirements.txt`

 ## To get the Visual studio noticing your WorkSpace